 What To Do When You Get Stung

-If you’re like me, the first thing you do is yelp in pain and let out a string of expletives which doesn’t really address the situation.
+If you’re like me, the first thing you do is yelp in pain and let out a string of expletives that doesn’t really address the situation.

 The next thing is to look for the barb and remove it.
 You can usually scrape it off with a fingernail or a hive tool or even just pull it out.
 This may reduce the dose of venom you receive if you do it promptly.

 Bees can sting through light layers of clothing (I’ve been stung through a sock and a pant leg).
 Pull the clothing away from your body and the stinger should come with it.
 However, the barb is not going to be embedded as deeply as it would on bare skin.

 If you’re having a severe reaction such as swelling of the lips and tongue, nausea, dizziness or worse get to an emergency room immediately or take whatever other steps your doctor may have advised.
 (I know I’ve repeated this but it must be taken seriously.)

 There are many suggestions as to how you can mitigate the impact of the sting.
 I immediately stop what I am doing and head for the Benadryl and Advil.
 Other suggestions include:

 - Ice packs (which help with inflammation)